 Pro Strategies for Arithmetic and Fractions

-The GRE loves to hide simple concepts inside scary-looking packages—like massive exponents or terrifying fractions.
-Ever seen 7257^{25} and panicked?
-AI teaches you pattern recognition.
+The GRE loves to hide simple concepts inside scary-looking packages: massive exponents or terrifying fractions.
+Ever seen and panicked?
+AI helps identify patterns.
 You don't need to calculate that number; you just need to find the repeating pattern of the units digit.

-Simplifying complex fractions is another area where AI shines.
-You’ll learn to "clean up" both quantities simultaneously—adding, subtracting, or multiplying the same value across both sides—until the answer practically jumps off the screen.
-And remember, don't ignore the other half of the exam; learn how to ace GRE Verbal Reasoning with AI to make sure your total score is balanced.
+Simplifying complex fractions is another area where AI is effective.
+You will learn to "clean up" both quantities simultaneously by adding, subtracting, or multiplying the same value across both sides until the answer is clear.
+Do not ignore the other half of the exam; learn how to ace GRE Verbal Reasoning with AI to ensure your total score is balanced.

 By bringing AI into your study sessions, you aren't just doing more math; you're learning the logic of the test-makers.
 Start using SuperKnowva today and turn those "high-stakes guesses" into confident, correct answers.